mhogrefe/malachite/docs/mapping/flint-integers.md

 when you want the flag and the truncated root at once.

-**`fmpz_sqrtmod`.** A square root modulo a prime is a gap, and it will stay one until the modular-arithmetic story it belongs to is built out; it is the third entry in the `fmpz_mod`-shaped queue, after the `nmod` and `preinvn` contexts above.
+**`fmpz_sqrtmod`.** A square root modulo a prime is a gap, and it will stay one until the modular-arithmetic story it belongs to is built out; it joins the `nmod` context above in the `fmpz_mod`-shaped queue.
 FLINT's caveats are worth reading before porting code that uses it: primality of `p` is assumed, not checked, and a composite `p` usually, but not always, reports failure.